Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 If you are an accredited member of the British Association for Counselling and Psychotherapy (BACP) this classes as a core profession and you would not have to complete a KSA (see above).
 If you are not an accredited counsellor but have gained a level 3 counselling certificate and have had over 2 years of face-to-face contact with people with mental health difficulties, then you can gain access to the course by completing the KSA.

-The course does not, in itself, allow you to apply for accreditation as a cognitive behavioural therapist with the BABCP.
+The Programme does not, in itself, allow you to apply for accreditation as a cognitive behavioural therapist with the BABCP.
 It can, however, open access to full CBT psychotherapy training.
 The training for full accreditation with the BABCP is at post-graduate diploma level, and requires a year of supervised practice.
-The Foundation provides an excellent foundation and experience of CBT that can either be used as continuing professional developments for student’s current roles, or as a stepping stone towards full CBT training and accreditation.
+The Foundation Programme provides an excellent foundation and experience of CBT that can either be used as continuing professional developments for trainee’s current roles, or as a stepping stone towards full CBT training and accreditation.

-To pass the Foundation students are required to complete two DVD recordings of clinical role-plays.
+To pass the Foundation Programme, trainees are required to complete two DVD recordings of clinical role-plays.
 The first role-play is of an assessment and initial formulation.
 The second involves a treatment intervention based on a sound formulation.
 These recordings will take place during course time and will be marked using the Cognitive Therapy Scale- Revised (CTSR) which is the most commonly used scale to assess therapist competence in CBT.

-Students will also be required to complete a written reflective essay (maximum 1,000 words) and a short presentation (10 minutes in legth) on their skill development, with reference to clinical and research literature.
+Trainees will also be required to complete a written reflective essay (maximum 1,000 words) and a short presentation (10 minutes in legth) on their skill development, with reference to clinical and research literature.
 The structured reflections that form part of each teaching day will prepare you for these assignments, and the library service can support you in a search of relevant literature.

 How many people are on each intake?